tijlleenders/ZinZen/README.md

 - F.2 Free as in as little cost as possible to download and use.
 Not being in app stores\* is a consequence of this.
 Choosing for an offline-first webapp we can let you run most of the app for free - since it uses the resources on your phone and we only provide the software.
 - F.3 Free as in open source.
 We're AGPL v3 licensed.

-###### \* ZinZen is not developed/published for iOS as they have a fundamental incompatibility with GPLv3.
+###### \* ZinZen® is not developed/published for iOS as they have a fundamental incompatibility with GPLv3.
 The Free Software Foundation doesn't want GPLv3 apps in Apple Store (as Apple adds additional restrictions), and vice-versa.
 In general, at this moment we're not convinced the benefits of app stores outweigh the costs.

 ### Easy